Developer-Autodesk/viewer-javascript-tutorial/tutorial.md

 # Autodesk View & Data API - Getting Started Tutorial

-Contents

 ## Audience

 This documentation is designed for people familiar with [JavaScript](http://www.ecma-international.org/publications/standards/Ecma-262.htm) programming and object-oriented programming concepts.
 You should also be familiar with the Autodesk View & Data technology from a user's point of view.
-You can play with the technology [here](https://360.autodesk.com/viewer) - simply Drag 'n Drop a 2d/3d file, and enjoy the result in your browser with no extension or plug-in installed on your computer or device.
+You can play with the technology [here](https://360.autodesk.com/viewer) - simply Drag 'n Drop a 2D/3D file, and enjoy the result in your browser with no extension or plug-in installed on your computer or device.

 This conceptual documentation is designed to let you quickly start exploring and developing applications with the Autodesk View & Data API.